center-for-threat-informed-defense/defending-ot-with-attack/docs/collection.rst

 Defending OT with ATT&CK uses the methodology and tooling created as part of the Center's `Defending IaaS with ATT&CK project <https://center-for-threat-informed-defense.github.io/defending-iaas-with-attack/>`_ as a basis.
-The Defending IaaS project methodology provides steps to identify and select techniques across multiple ATT&CK matrices that align to a defined attack surface, proving to be a solid foundation for developing Defending OT project resources.
+The Defending IaaS project methodology provides steps to identify and select techniques across multiple ATT&CK matrices that align to a defined attack surface, proving to be a solid foundation for developing Defending OT project resources, including the threat collection.

 The Center developed Defending IaaS With ATT&CK project to provide the community with a collection of MITRE ATT&CK® techniques tailored to the unique attack surface and threat model